SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 ### 4.2.2 Configure Settings

-Settings for this library are expected to have a prefix of `CredHubClient`, here's what that looks like in JSON:
+Settings for this library are expected to have a prefix of `CredHubClient`.
+The following example shows what that looks like in JSON:

 ```json
 {